 As the world turns, so does its market.
 Changes tend to occur on seasonal basis, if not more frequently.
+Sugar production has barely increased in the last 10 years for a variety of connected reasons.
 Adverse weather conditions, new or modified governmental policies, and global pandemics can have detrimental impacts on a country’s sugar production and trade flows.

 - Food and Agricultural Organisation of the United Nations, 2019: Food Outlook – Biannual Report on Global Food Markets,